MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/attract-talent-pools.md

 ## Create and share a talent pool

-Any user who has the ecruiter, hiring manager, or Attract administrator role can create talent pools.
+Any user who has the recruiter, hiring manager, or Attract administrator role can create talent pools.
 The owner of a talent pool can also share that pool with other users so that groups of users, especially recruiters, can look at a shared pool of candidates.

 Contributors to a talent pool can view the list of candidates in that pool.
 They can also add candidates to the pool or remove candidates from it.